SonyCSLParis/Motorized-stage/README.md

 <img src="images/deplacement_y.png" width="400"/>
 </p>

 On the other hand we discovered that the movement along the **x** axis is flawed.
 Indeed when moving the stage along this axis we regularly measure a small unwanted movement along the **y** axis.
-This shortcoming leads to imprecise movement along the **x** axis.
+This shortcoming leads to imprecise movement along the **x** axis, and it seems to come from the mechanics of the manual platform.

 <p align="center">